Shopify/cli/packages/app/templates/ui-extensions/projects/checkout_ui/README.md

 ## Prerequisites
 ---
-Make sure you've completed the following prerequisites to develop a Checkout UI extension:
+Make sure you've completed the following prerequisites to develop a checkout UI extension:

 * You have a [Partner Account](https://www.shopify.com/partners).
 * You created a [Development Store](https://shopify.dev/apps/tools/development-stores) and [enabled the developer preview](https://shopify.dev/api/release-notes/developer-previews#previewing-new-features) for checkout UI extensions.